naveenkrishna18/etl-pipeline/README.md

-# ETL Pipeline
+# What is a ETL Pipeline ??

+A ETL pipeline is a set of steps or process which is done inorder to move data from the data source to databases or data warehouse.
+A ETL pipeline is usually used for storing and managing data for the purpose of Data Analytics and to obtain business insights.

-A Sample ETL pipeline designed using pyspark and various AWS   services.
+This ETL pipeline designed using pyspark and various AWS   services.

 ## Authors